troubleshoot

 Serena Think Checkpoints (Mandatory)

-These three tools MUST be called at the specified points.
+Call the following Serena tools at the specified points.
 Never skip them.

 | Checkpoint | Tool | When | Purpose |